laxa88/wyn-kha-lib/wyn_ga/README.md

 ### Android (Android Studio additional steps)

-1. In the app-level 'build.gradle', add (should be inside 'model.android') the dependency:

-		dependencies {
-			compile 'com.google.android.gms:play-services-analytics:8.4.0'
-		}

-2. Add in 'AndroidManifest.xml' (usually right before your <application> tag):
+1. Add in 'AndroidManifest.xml' (usually right before your <application> tag):

 		<uses-permission android:name="android.permission.INTERNET"/>
 		<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-3. Add the dependency in your project-level 'build.gradle':
+2. Add the dependency in your project-level 'build.gradle':

 		dependencies {
 			classpath 'com.google.gms:google-services:2.0.0-alpha6'
 		}

-4. Apply the dependency in your app-level 'build.grade' (usually just prepend at the first line):
+3. Apply the dependency in your app-level 'build.grade' (usually just prepend at the first line):

 		apply plugin: 'com.google.gms.google-services'

-5. Add the dependency in your app-level 'build.gradle':
+4. Add the dependency in your app-level 'build.gradle':

 		// If this section doesn't exist, you can add it in right after 'defaultConfig.with{ ... }' dependencies {
 			compile 'com.google.android.gms:play-services-analytics:8.4.0'
 		}

-6. Get the configuration ('google-services.json') file.
+5. Get the configuration ('google-services.json') file.
 The Google Analytics ID is set via the config file.
 Refer here for instructions to get the config file:

 		https://developers.google.com/analytics/devguides/collection/android/v4/

-7. Paste the config file into your app-level folder, e.g.:
+6. Paste the config file into your app-level folder, e.g.:

 		/path/to/game-project/build/android-native-build/game-project/app